will-crocker/Latin-101/mastery2.md

 Ablative: his imprudentibus filii

+**Please include the question so we can review from this**

-1 in agrum
+1 in agrum  ❌

 2 cum eius filiis

-3 temporo
+3 temporo ❌

-4 posset non ire
+4 posset non ire ❌

-5 volebar volo
+5 volebar volo ❌

-6 ipsum
+6 ipsum ❌

-7 multam horam
+7 multam horam  ❌

-8 ab eis filiis
+8 ab eis filiis ❌

 9 ei et filiis